Trinkle23897/Fast-Poisson-Image-Editing/docs/get_start.rst

 Usage: ``--method {equ,grid}``

-EquSolver directly constructs the equations :math:`(4-A)\vec{x}=\vec{b}` and use Jacobi method to get the solution via :math:`\vec{x}'=(A\vec{x}+\vec{b})/4`.
+EquSolver directly constructs the equations :math:`(4-A)\vec{x}=\vec{b}` by re-labeling the pixel, and use Jacobi method to get the solution via :math:`\vec{x}'=(A\vec{x}+\vec{b})/4`.

 GridSolver uses the same Jacobi iteration, however, it keeps the 2D